Manual For A Decent Life Wins The Eastern Eye Award for Literature

 “This ambitious novel is both epic and intimate as Jindal moves seamlessly between domestic family scenes, the passion of an illicit love affair and the instability of political parties vying for power at any cost.
 The fast-paced, plot-driven drama unfolds against the turbulent backdrop of India in the 1990s.
 The writing is accomplished, the story is thrilling with a bombshell of an ending.”

-Tongues and Bellies Out Now!
+Tongues and Bellies by The Whole Kahani

 Tongues and Bellies is The Whole Kahani’s third anthology.